Think your office job is relatively safe? Think again. Working at a desk can lead to all sorts of health problems. Here are seven common ones

 Photo: Standing Desk by Varidesk

-If you find yourself getting headaches in work, it could be down to eye strain.
-Remember to regularly look away from your screen towards something in the distance; be it out the window or at the water cooler.
+If you find yourself getting headaches at work, it could be down to eye strain.
+Remember to regularly look away from your screen towards something in the distance, be it out the window or at the water cooler.
 It’ll give your eye muscles a chance to relax before getting back to work.